IgorDrgonec/VectorBT-Flask/docs/docs/documentation/fundamentals.md

 This approach is heavily inspired by (and internally based upon) [NumPy's broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html).

 Why should we care about broadcasting?
-Because it allows us to pass array-like objects of any shapes to almost every function in vectorbt, be it constants or full-blown DataFrames, and vectorbt will automatically figure out where the respective element belongs to.
+Because it allows us to pass array-like objects of any shape to almost every function in vectorbt, be it constants or full-blown DataFrames, and vectorbt will automatically figure out where the respective elements belong to.

 ```pycon
 >>> part_arrays = dict(